 Enter the search terms for the application you are looking for.
 The page will update to show appropriate matches as you enter text, finding applications based on their AppStream metadata (see the Treasure example for more information about this).

-Once you have found a suitable application, select it in the list of result to show more information about it.
+Once you have found a suitable application, select it in the list of results to show more information about it.
 You can always return to the search results by pressing the back button at the left edge of the header bar.

 Once you have found an application you want to install, you can review the description, software license and other details on its information page.